-- You do not have to use the form, but it will help us process the information faster. - You can get a copy of the form on our website (www.healthnet.com/calmediconnect), or you can call Member Services and ask for the form.
+- You do not have to use the form, but it will help us process the information faster. - You can get a copy of the form on our website (mmp.healthnetcalifornia.com), or you can call Member Services and ask for the form.